 - The IRS will examine both returns, apply the tiebreaker rules, and inform you of the results.
 This process may take 8-12 weeks.

 For situations where the same child may be eligible to be claimed as a dependent or qualifying child by more than one person, the IRS has established a set of tiebreaker rules to determine who has the right to claim the tax benefits.

 The IRS tie-breaker rules are applied in the following order:

-How Do I Give My Ex-Spouse the Right to Claim the Child as a Dependent?
+Giving Someone the Right to Claim the Child as a Dependent

 Because of the second tiebreaker rule (residence), the parent who has legal custody of a child is generally the parent who gets to claim the child in cases of divorced or separated parents.
 If you are the custodial parent and you wish to relinquish your dependency exemption and assign it to the non-custodial parent, you may do so by filing Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent.

-If you efile with efile.com, you can simply fill out this form online and efile it along with your tax return.
+When you prepare your return on eFile.com, simply fill out this form online and efile it along with your tax return.
 The non-custodial parent in this situation should obtain a copy of the completed form from the custodial parent and attach it to their tax return, which they will need to paper file.

 If, at any time, you change your mind and wish to revoke your release of claim, you can simply file another Form 8332.

 Should you require further assistance, please contact eFile.com support.